 III.
 Read the article below and check you know the words in the box.
-Use
+Use a dictionary if necessary.

-frosty to be out of pocket sluggish (business)

-ailing to hold down (prices) a brand name

-outstanding to settle up to go bust

-to cover (overheads)
+frosty to be out of pocket sluggish (business) ailing to hold down (prices) a brand name outstanding to settle up to go bust to cover (overheads)